bartczernicki/DecisionIntelligence.GenAI.Workshop/README.md

 - Most of the considerations from the "Technical Persona" Getting Started applies
 - Set up the [Requirements for Interactive Decision Notebooks](#Requirements-for-Interactive-Decision-Notebooks) to add custom interactivity
 - Notebook modules do not "build on each other" from a programming dependency; only from a concept dependency.
 Therefore, you can jump in and modify as needed
-- Recommended to "Fork and Hack" and gravitate to the Decision Scenarios with most impact
+- Recommended to "Fork and Hack" and gravitate to the Decision Scenarios with most impact (change AI models, try different APIs or knowledge stores, advanced AI programming techniques etc.)

 ## Requirements for Interactive Decision Notebooks